Ra-j-at-arora/campus-ai-assistant/README.md

 ```

 ### 4. Open the App
-Visit `http://localhost:3000` in your browser.
+Visit `https://campus-ai-assistant-rd3z.vercel.app/` in your browser.
 Register a new account and start chatting with your Campus AI!

-## 🎥 Demo Video
-[Insert Link to 5-10 minute YouTube/Google Drive Demo Video Here]

 ## 📝 License
 This project was built by Rajat Arora.
 All rights reserved.